-Sonic Foundry Video Capture is a companion application to Sonic Foundry's revolutionary multimedia editing application, Vegas Video.
-Although it has been carefully integrated with Vegas Video 2.0, it is an independent application that can be used as a standalone video capture utility.
+Sonic Foundry Video Capture is a companion application to Sonic Foundry's revolutionary multimedia editing applications, Vegas Video and VideoFactory.
+Although it has been carefully integrated with these programs, it is an independent application that can be used as a standalone video capture utility.